Single Life Annuity

 Married people generally opt for an annuity structured in such a way that it can continue to provide income to the surviving spouse after the first spouse dies.

-It may make sense, however, for a married person to buy a straight life annuity if his or her spouse has another income stream.
+It may make sense, however, for a married person to buy a single life annuity if his or her spouse has another income stream.
 This still allows the first spouse to maximize their retirement income without worrying about leaving a surviving spouse with nothing to live on.

-An interesting strategy utilizing straight life annuities is when they are coupled with a permanent life insurance policy.
+An interesting strategy utilizing single life annuities is when they are coupled with a permanent life insurance policy.
 Let’s say a couple has $500k set aside for an annuity, but one spouse also has a $500k permanent life insurance policy.
-They could choose a straight life annuity with the spouse who has the insurance as the annuitant.
+They could choose a single life annuity with the spouse who has the insurance as the annuitant.
 The annuity income payments will stop at that spouse’s death, but the other spouse will receive the life insurance payout and then choose to purchase another annuity.

-Pros and Cons of Straight Life Annuities
+Pros and Cons of Single Life Annuities

 Annuities with a life only payout typically provide the largest individual payment amounts when compared with other annuitization options.
 The guaranteed life payments can provide some peace of mind, ensuring that you will not outlive your retirement savings.

-However, a straight life annuity also comes with the most risk, as payments can end unexpectedly when you pass away.
+However, a single life annuity also comes with the most risk, as payments can end unexpectedly when you pass away.
 Unless you pay extra for a death benefit rider, what remains of your annuity’s value goes back to the insurer when you die and they will make no payments to beneficiaries.

 Pros